Cost of Attendance Adjustments Policy

 Federal regulations allow for a student's financial aid cost of attendance to be increased in certain situations.
 The University of Kansas Medical Center will adjust a student's cost of attendance for reasonable educational expenses that exceed a student's financial aid cost of attendance.
-Each cost of attendance appeal will be reviewed on individual basis by the Department of Student Financial Aid.
-If a student is not satisfied with the decision, she or he can appeal either by a letter or in person to the Student Financial Aid Advisory Committee.
+Each cost of attendance appeal will be reviewed on an individual basis by the Department of Student Financial Aid.
+If a student is not satisfied with the decision, she or he can appeal either by letter or in-person to the Student Financial Aid Advisory Committee.
 Decisions of the Student Financial Aid Advisory Committee are final.
 The Director of Student Financial Aid retains the discretion of professional judgment, where permitted, in individual cases.

-KUMC has a "NO" cash policy for cost of attendance adjustments.
+KUMC has a NO cash policy for cost of attendance adjustments.
 We must be able to substantiate your expenses.
 This is a reimbursement process.
 Purchases should be made using a form of payment that is in your name (ie. credit or debit card).

-In order to request a cost of attendance adjustment, please complete the appropriate 2018-19 Cost of Attendance Appeal Form.
+In order to request a cost of attendance adjustment, please complete the appropriate 2020-21 Cost of Attendance Appeal Form.
 Only expenses incurred during this academic year will be considered.

 To allow enough time to process an appeal, request for appeals must be submitted to the Office of Student Financial Aid no later than 45 days prior to the last date of the student's academic year.
 No adjustments will be considered after the loan period has expired for that academic year.
 An exception will be made for medical/dental expenses for which an insurance claim has not been paid.
 If you have questions about this policy, please contact the Office of Student Financial Aid, G035 Dykes Library, (913) 588-5170, or email@example.com.

 If the student or the student's family pays for dependent care by a provider, KUMC will increase the cost of attendance for the cost of the dependent care, not to exceed reasonable costs for dependent care in the community.
 The Dependent Care Cost of Attendance Appeal Form will need to be submitted to the Office of Student Financial Aid.

-For 2018-2019, costs cannot exceed:
+For 2020-2021, costs cannot exceed:

-Birth - 1 year of age $295/week
+Birth - 1 year of age $297/week

-1 year - 3 years of age $240/week
+1 year - 3 years of age $242/week

-3 years - Kindergarten $215/week
+3 years - Kindergarten $216/week

-Kindergarten - 12 years of age $125/week (school year)
+Kindergarten - 12 years of age $126/week (school year)

 Students that pay for care for other adult or disabled family members (i.e. elderly parent) should contact the Office of Student Financial Aid for more information.

 Students are permitted to purchase the computer no earlier than 45 days before the start of their term.
 Students in the final term/semester of their program are not eligible for this increase.
-Students in the pre-matriculation program the summer before the first year of medical school are permitted to purchase the computer no earlier than 45 days before the start of their term; however, reimbursement with federal assistance for these students will not be available until the fall term, and is contingent upon enrollment in the School of Medicine.
+Students in the pre-matriculation program the summer before the first year of medical school are permitted to purchase the computer no earlier than 45 days before the start of their term; however, reimbursement with federal assistance for these students will not be available until the fall term and is contingent upon enrollment in the School of Medicine.

 A cost of attendance adjustment can be made for medically necessary procedures and medically necessary prescriptions for the amount which exceeds the cost of attendance allowances.
-Students must provide written permission to verify health insurance coverage (this is part of the 2018-19 General Cost of Attendance Adjustment Form).
+Students must provide written permission to verify health insurance coverage (this is part of the General Cost of Attendance Adjustment Form).
 Receipts must be submitted prior to any disbursement of subsequent financial aid.

 If a student purchases dental insurance, they must provide proof of their dental health insurance with effective dates covering the enrollment period.
 If the student does not have dental insurance, a cost of attendance adjustment will be made for the amount that exceeds the cost of attendance allowances for medical/dental expenses.

 Students may receive a cost of attendance adjustment for tuition charges in excess of what is allowed in the cost of attendance.
-On the 2018-19 General Cost of Attendance Appeal form, this information should be included in the section called "other."
+On the General Cost of Attendance Appeal form, this information should be included in the section called "other."

 While a student's financial aid cost of attendance includes an allowance for maintenance of a vehicle, an adjustment can be made for car repairs that exceed the amount included in the cost of attendance.
 Please note that financial aid cost of attendances cannot be increased for the purchase of a vehicle.
 Expenses above the amount in the cost of attendance are covered on one primary vehicle per year.
 Once a student has submitted receipts for a vehicle, that vehicle becomes "primary" in terms of consideration for cost of attendance appeals.

-Since the cost of attendance includes an allowance for comprehensive and collision car insurance, a 2018-19 cost of attendance adjustment for an accident will cover a reasonable deductible of $500.
+Since the cost of attendance includes an allowance for comprehensive and collision car insurance, a 2020-21 cost of attendance adjustment for an accident will cover a reasonable deductible of $500.
 If the student has not purchased comprehensive and collision car insurance, the Office of Student Financial Aid will not increase the cost of attendance to cover any expenses which would have been covered by insurance.

-Students having other extenuating circumstances should complete the appropriate section of the 2018-19 General Cost of Attendance Appeal form and make an appointment to meet with a staff member in the Office of Student Financial Aid.
+Students having other extenuating circumstances should complete the appropriate section of the General Cost of Attendance Appeal form and make an appointment to meet with a staff member in the Office of Student Financial Aid.